namubiru32/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 7: a function that replaces or adds key/value in a dictionary.
 Task 8: a function that deletes a key in a dictionary.
-Task 9: a function that returns a new dictionary with all values multiplied by 2
+Task 9: a function that returns a new dictionary with all values multiplied by 2 Task 10: a function that returns a key with the biggest integer value.